-PRE-/CO-REQUISITE: GER 200Y or GER201H
+PRE-/CO-REQUISITE: GER 200Y/201H or placement test

-This prerequisite course (for all topic courses in German on the 300-level) offers an introduction to work methods and skills pertaining to the study of German literature.
+This offers an introduction to work methods and skills pertaining to the study of German literature.
 As such, the course is meant to provide a transition from language to topic courses.
 Students will receive training in how to read and analyze short literary texts, how to find secondary literature and how to write short papers.
-The course is required for majors and specialists; it should be taken as early as possible.